Wars of Scottish Independence: Beginning of the war: 1296–1306

 There have been several stories regarding Wallace and what he did after the Battle of Falkirk.
 It is said by some sources that Wallace travelled to France and fought for the French King against the English during their own ongoing war while Bishop Lamberton of St Andrews, who gave much support to the Scottish cause, went and spoke to the pope.
 Wallace was succeeded by Robert Bruce and John Comyn as joint guardians, with William de Lamberton, Bishop of St Andrews, being appointed in 1299 as a third, neutral Guardian to try to maintain order between them.
-During that year, diplomatic pressure from France and Rome persuaded Edward to release the imprisoned King John into the custody of the pope, and Wallace was sent to France to seek the aid of Philip IV; he possibly also travelled to Rome.

 Further campaigns by Edward in 1300 and 1301 led to a truce between the Scots and the English in 1302.
 After another campaign in 1303/1304, Stirling Castle, the last major Scottish-held stronghold, fell to the English, and in February 1304, negotiations led to most of the remaining nobles paying homage to Edward and to the Scots all but surrendering.
 At this point, Robert Bruce and William Lamberton may have made a secret bond of alliance, aiming to place Bruce on the Scottish throne and continue the struggle.
 However, Lamberton came from a family associated with the Balliol-Comyn faction and his ultimate allegiances are unknown.

 After the capture and execution of Wallace in 1305, Scotland seemed to have been finally conquered and the revolt calmed for a period.